StiyaJohnson/StiyaJohnson/README.md

 - 👋 Hi, I’m @StiyaJohnson
-- 👀 I’m interested in learning AI tools.
+- 👀 I’m interested in learning App development tools.
 - 🌱 I’m currently learning CSS and JavaScript.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects on app development and full stack development.
 - 📫 How to reach me
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...